jumphone/Bioinformatics/scRNAseq/RecLig/README.md

 Ref.
-A draft network of ligand-Sreceptor-mediated multicellular signalling in human
+A draft network of ligand-receptor-mediated multicellular signalling in human